|Monthly Tech-Tip |

 Alternate Names: Zirconium Silicate

 Individual zircon particles are angular, very hard and refractory and amazingly, they do not readily dissolve into glaze melts even when ball milled to exceedingly small particle sizes.
 Zircon is the generic name for zirconium silicate, the trade names are different (for example, Zircopax, Zircosil).
-The refractive index of zircon is high (particularly with micronized zircon, size less than 5 microns).
+The refractive index of zircon is high (particularly with micronized zircon, sized less than 5 microns).
 Notwithstanding this, some sources list Zircon as a source of SiO2 in glazes (meaning that it does decompose).
 This view is plausible since smaller amounts of zircon do not opacify glazes, in fact they are purposely added to raise refractive index to encourage transparency and high gloss.
 That means it dissolves when percentages are low and precipitates to opacify when they are higher.
-Interestingly, it dissolves so well at low percentages that is is sometimes added to clear glazes to make them more transparent (because it has a high refractive index).
+Interestingly, it dissolves so well at low percentages that it is sometimes added to clear glazes to make them more transparent (because it has a high refractive index).

 Zircon is normally used in glazes for opacification (converting a transparent glaze to an opaque).
-The silicate form or zirconium does not matte glazes (like pure zirconium oxide does).
+The silicate form or zirconium does not matte glazes (like pure zirconium oxide, actually, zirconium dioxide, does).
 The exact amount needed varies between different glaze types.
 10-12% is normal, but up to 20% may be required to opacify some transparent glazes.
 When the saturation point is achieved crystallization begins to occur.
 It is most effective at low temperatures.
 Tin oxide can be a more effective opacifier than zircon (it has various advantages and disadvantages).

 High amounts of zircon opacifier can cause cutlery marking (because of abrading angular micro-particles projecting from the glaze surface).

-Its low expansion will tend to reduce crazing in glazes.
+The low expansion or zircon will tend to reduce crazing in glazes.
 In a non-crazed glaze, the presence of sufficient zircon can reduce thermal expansion enough that there is a danger of shivering (the glaze formulation may need to be adjusted to accommodate, e.g. more Zircon lowers glaze thermal expansion).
 It is best to exclude the chemistry of the zircon materials from participation in glaze chemistry calculations, treating it simply as an addition (then take into consideration its effect on glaze properties on a physical rather than chemical level).